Strapontin/ERC-7702-TokenSaver/README.md

 # ERC-7702-Playtesting

-Playing around with ERC-7702.
 The file [`TokenSaver.sol`](./src/TokenSaver.sol) shows an example of how smart wallet could be used to avoid any loss by front-running, or running a transaction to a malicious contract.

 I was inspired to create this after reading about this attack: https://drops.scamsniffer.io/transaction-simulation-spoofing-a-new-threat-in-web3/